OVERVIEW

 Frequently asked questions

-Two-pot Retirement System
+Two-Pot Retirement System

 So South Africans can retire more comfortably.

-What will happen on 31 August 2024?
+What happened on 31 August 2024?

-What will happen to my money in the vested pot?
+What will happen to my money in the Vested Pot?

 • Transfer your money into another fund.